r2dong/Minimal-Basis-Solver/readme.md

 >
   -- Attribute names are arbitary
 * ##### Running the Program
-In a terminal or command prompt, type "cabal run inputFileName"
+In a terminal or command prompt, type
+> cabal run inputFileName